Jechin/IconsReplace-Alfred/README.md

 This project can be used to simplify the process of custom replacement of application icons.
 It is convenient to replace again after the application is updated.

 This pThis project is based on Alfred and workflow.
-The workflow depends on a well developed Open Source Shell program [***fileicon***](https://github.com/mklement0/fileicon), and specail thank to mklement0](https://github.com/mklement0).
+The workflow depends on a well developed Open Source Shell program [***fileicon***](https://github.com/mklement0/fileicon), and specail thank to [mklement0](https://github.com/mklement0).

 Users save the icon file (.icon or .png) needed for replacement in a separate folder, and the workflow will search for icons in the folder and find the corresponding app to replace it.

 # Table of contents

-After you have introduced your project, it is a good idea to add a **Table of contents** or **TOC** as **cool** people say it.
-This would make it easier for people to navigate through your README and find exactly what they are looking for.

-Here is a sample TOC(*wow! such cool!*) that is actually the TOC for this README.

 - [IconsReplace-Alfred](#IconsReplace-Alfred)
 - [Demo-Preview](#demo-preview)